Brooks Johnson: Early coaching career

 Johnson earned a J.D. degree from the University of Chicago Law School.
 He never practiced as a lawyer, instead working for the Governmental Affairs Institute in the United States Department of State in Washington D.C.
 Johnson thought of being a corporate lawyer but when told by the lawyer father of a school friend that "Regardless of what I think personally, my partners will say there is no room for blacks in corporate law", he realized that this color bar would mean that the law was not for him.

-While in Washington, Johnson started coaching high school athletes at St. Albans School, where he started in 1965 as coach, athletic director and teacher of cultural anthropology and history.
+While in Washington, Johnson started coaching high school athletes at St. Albans School, where he started in 1965 as coach, athletic director, and teacher of cultural anthropology and history.
 Johnson got the job at St. Albans when, as a community organizer, he confronted the headmaster, the late Charles S. Martin, and objected that he was running “an all-white school in a black town.”
-To the retort "What was his solution?", Johnson replied, "I am the solution.".
+To the retort "What was his solution?", Johnson replied, "I am the solution."

 One of his pupils there was the promising young discus thrower, and future vice-president, Al Gore.
 His school lessons were also famed for their quirkiness.
 At St. Albans in 1970 he founded the Skip Grant program for students from traditionally under-represented backgrounds.

 Later coaching career

-Johnson spent 12 years at St. Albans before moving on to the University of Florida (1975–79) as assistant track coach, then head coach at Stanford University (1979–92), succeeding coach Payton Jordan, and California Polytechnic State University (1993–96).
+Johnson spent 12 years at St. Albans before moving on to the University of Florida (1975–79) as assistant track coach and then head coach at Stanford University (1979–92), succeeding coach Payton Jordan, and California Polytechnic State University (1993–96).
+At St. Albans, Johnson helped steer some 200 inner city boys to the prep school, via an opportunity he created called The RISK Program.

-Johnson has coached Olympians since 1960, beginning with 110-meter hurdles silver medalist Willie May.
-Since then, notable Olympians coached by Johnson include Esther Stroy (a 15-year-old girl he trained through a neighborhood track club to get to the 1968 Olympics), Evelyn Ashford and Chandra Cheesborough.
+Johnson coached Olympians since 1960, beginning with 110-meter hurdles silver medalist Willie May.
+Since then, notable Olympians coached by Johnson include Esther Stroy (a 15-year-old girl he trained through a neighborhood track club to get to the 1968 Olympics), PattiSue Plumer, Evelyn Ashford, and Chandra Cheesborough.
+He also trained Olympians and record holders such as Lacey O'Neal, Fred Sowerby, Martin McGrady, Sheila Ingram, Larry Shipp and Ray Brown.
+Future actor Bobby Wisdom ("Bunny Colvin" on "The Wire", as Robert Wisdom) was a quarter miler for Johnson at St. Alban's.
+Future actor Clancy Brown (who portrayed the prison guard captain in "The Shawshank Redemption") was a St. Alban's shot putter trained by Johnson.
 In 1984 he was women's team coach for track and field at the Summer Games in Los Angeles and relay coach in 2008.
 Johnson was part of the U.S. Track and Field Olympic coaching staff in 1976, 1984, 2004, and 2008.
 Johnson was elected to the USA Track Coaches Hall of Fame in 1997.
-Johnson also is a former director of the ARCO Olympic Training Center for the United States Olympic Team (there at its opening in 2003-04) and acted as High Performance Division Chair for USA Track & Field.
+Johnson also was a former director of the ARCO Olympic Training Center for the United States Olympic Team (there at its opening in 2003-04) and acted as High Performance Division Chair for USA Track & Field.